 Hydrolyzed Collagen Vs Type II Collagen: What's the Difference?

-You’ve probably heard of collagen, especially because of its anti-aging benefits, but you probably don’t know the difference between hydrolyzed or type II collagen.
+You’ve probably heard of collagen, especially because of its anti-ageing benefits, but you probably don’t know the difference between hydrolyzed or type II collagen.
 If it all sounds a bit like gibberish, let’s break it down so we can find out whether hydrolyzed or type II collagen is the perfect fit for you!

 As we age, it’s no secret that the youthful glow we remember from our twenties starts to fade, this is because we produce less collagen — putting us at a deficit.
 To counterbalance that deficit, taking collagen supplements has become a favourable way to combat the signs of ageing.

 What makes collagen protein so unique is that its focus is on repairing rather than serving as another “protein building block.” (but it is also a good source of lean protein/amino acids too).
 Collagen has been proven to help your muscles, joints and even your gut too; making it a potentially beneficial supplement to boost your overall health.

 What is Hydrolyzed Collagen?